 lens flareTagDependency: lens_flare

-If provided, this light will appear in the sky with a Ray of Buddha and a lens_flare.
-Otherwise the light source itself will be invisible (but still casts light for lightmaps).
+If provided, this light will appear in the sky with a lens_flare.
+If the flare's occlusion radius is set to exactly 50, the flare will also render the Ray of Buddha effect regardless of if the referenced lens flare's sun flag is set.
+If this reference is left blank then the light source itself will be invisible (but still casts light for lightmaps).

 lens flare marker nameTagString